thomasgauvin/thomasgauvin/README.md

 ### Hi, I'm Thomas.
-I'm a Product Manager and software developer.
+I'm a product manager and software developer.
 Currently working on Azure Static Web Apps at Microsoft.
 I like to build projects that save people time and are a joy to use.

 - 🌱 I'm currently learning about serverless architectures, microservices and Devops.
 - ⚒️ I'm currently working on projects that make developing easier & blogging about my learnings